-ITW To Acquire MTS Test & Simulation Business From Amphenol
+ITW to Acquire MTS Test & Simulation Business From Amphenol

 About Illinois Tool Works

-ITW is a Fortune 200 global multi-industrial manufacturing leader with revenues totaling $14.1 billion in 2019.
+ITW (NYSE: ITW) is a Fortune 200 global multi-industrial manufacturing leader with revenues totaling $14.1 billion in 2019.
 The company’s seven industry-leading segments leverage the unique ITW Business Model to drive solid growth with best-in-class margins and returns in markets where highly innovative, customer-focused solutions are required.
-ITW’s approximately 45,000 dedicated colleagues around the world thrive in the company’s decentralized and entrepreneurial culture. www.itw.com.
+ITW’s approximately 45,000 dedicated colleagues around the world thrive in the company’s decentralized and entrepreneurial culture. www.itw.com

 0 Kommentare